dest-3/dest-3.github.io/_posts/2022-10-21-Using-CodeQL-To-Detect-UAFs.md

 Introduction
 ---

-As part of a research project in the cybersecurity of small satellites (cubesats / nanosats), I was in search of way to hunt for memory corruption vulnerabilities in libraries used by these devices using a semantic code analysis engine; CodeQL.
+As part of a research project in the cybersecurity of small satellites (cubesats / nanosats), I was in search of an automated way to hunt for memory corruption vulnerabilities in large codebases used by these devices.
+Since these codebases were open source, I chose the semantic code analysis engine CodeQL.
 The specific library I was targetting had several buffer overflow vulnerabilities previously disclosed, thus I decided to search for potential Use after Frees (UAFs).

 My approach to detecting UAFs was the following:
 1. Identifying calls to the free function and the object freed. (source)